gelman/ep-stan/README.md

 - numpy (1.9.1)
 - scipy (0.14.0)
 - cython (0.21.1)
-- matplotlib (1.4.0)
 - pystan (2.5.0.0)
+- matplotlib (1.4.0) (only for plotting the results)

 ### Setup
 Compile the Cython utilities with `python setup.py build_ext --inplace`.

 ### Usage
 The script run.py in the directory experiment contains a simple hierarchical logistic regression example.

-See the script experiment/run.py and class documentation of dep.serial.Master for more information.
+See this script and class documentation of dep.serial.Master for more information.

 ### License
 [Released under the 3-clause BSD license.](http://opensource.org/licenses/BSD-3-Clause)